neondatabase/website/content/docs/guides/partner-billing.md

 ### Available metrics

-Here are the relevant metrics that you can set project-level quotas for:
+Here are the relevant metrics that you might want to track to understand your users' current consumption levels.

+#### Project-level metrics

 * `active_time_seconds`
 * `compute_time_seconds`